Chromatophore/HP48-Superchip/README.md

 Many of these additional quirks were quite unexpected and their individual origins were a question that piqued (in particular) my interest - were they deliberate changes?
 Mistakes?
 Typos?
 I decided to investigate each that I became aware of, trying and ascertain & subsequently document their origin, and, if possible, create a new schip binary for the HP48 that conforms closer to the behavior observed on the Cosmac VIP's interpreter, and thus of Octo, so that it is easier to take a program from Octo that can run on the HP48 without having to work around some of the more awkward behaviors.

+I have taken some additional notes on editing and understanding the binaries and output from the tools I used, which is now available [here](investigations/MessingWithSCHIP.md).
+This is because I forgot a lot of this over the course of the past year and I should probably have written it down the first time.

 # Behavior and Quirk Investigations
-These will, once I have written them, link to investigations of each quirk of which I am aware.
+Where possible, these link to a fuller investigation blog of each quirk and the process of fixing it for SCHPC.
 #### [8XY6 & 8XYE](investigations/quirk_shift.md) (aka x >>= y, x <<= y)
-Bit shifts X register by 1, VIP: shifts Y by one and places in X, HP48-SC: ignores Y field, shifts X
+Bit shifts X register by 1, VIP: shifts rY by one and places in rX, SCHIP: ignores rY field, shifts existing value in rX.
 #### [FX55 & FX65](investigations/quirk_i.md) (aka load vX, save vX)
-Saves/Loads registers up to X at I pointer - VIP: increases I, HP48-SC: I remains static
+Saves/Loads registers up to X at I pointer - VIP: increases I by X, SCHIP: I remains static.
 #### [BNNN](investigations/quirk_jump0.md) (aka jump0)
-Sets PC to address NNN + v0 - VIP: correctly jumps based on v0 HP48-SC: reads highest nibble of address to select register to apply to address (high nibble pulls double duty).
-Effectively, making it jumpN where target memory address is N##
+Sets PC to address NNN + v0 - VIP: correctly jumps based on value in v0.
+SCHIP: reads highest nibble of address to select register instead of v0 (high nibble pulls double duty).
+Effectively, making it jumpN where target memory address is N##.
 #### [Memory Limit](investigations/quirk_memlimit.md)
 Address space of Chip-8 programs is limited to 0xFFF, 4 kibibytes, but, by spec, less 0x200 bytes as 0x000 to 0x1FF are 'reserved'.
 VIP: 0xEA0 and above apparently also reserved for system use.
-HP48-SC: No such utilisation of memory, but, maximum file length results in crash.
+SCHIP: No such utilisation of memory, but, maximum file length results in crash.
 1 byte less is OK.
+Also, data is uninitialised and random.
 #### [16x16 Sprites & 0 Line Sprites](investigations/quirk_16x.md) (aka sprite vx vy 0)
 Superchip claims to add 16x16 sprites by using instruction DXYN with n = 0 (n specified # of lines).
 These only function as expected in higher resolution display mode.
 In low resolution, an 8x16 sprite (a normal sprite but with 16 rows) is drawn.
 VIP draws 0 rows?
 #### [Swapping Display Modes](investigations/quirk_display.md) (aka lores and hires)